bcgov/mds/USAGE.md

 - On Windows, note the following:
   - If containers are not working, they may not be enabled, enabling them in docker settings and restarting the machine fixes this
   - Drive sharing is disabled by default, make sure to share your local drive in docker settings
+  - The make commands have to be run through powershell or cmd.
+Bash on Windows will not function as expected

 ### Setting up local development